BedanNjoroge/SyriaTel_Customer_Churn/README.md

 The aim of this project is to analyze customer minutes, calls, charge and other variables to predict whether a customer will churn doing business with Syriatel or not.

+**The Data**

+The data in this project comes from Kaggle.
+The dataset provides variables are their influence on customer churn.
+Therefore our target will be customer churn.

+To help predict customer churn, we will be using the following explanatory variables:

+State: The state in which the customer resides.

+Account Length: The number of days the customer has been with the service.

+Area Code: The area code of the customer's phone number.

+Phone Number: The customer's phone number.

+International Plan: Whether the customer has an international calling plan (yes/no).

+Voice Mail Plan: Whether the customer has a voicemail plan (yes/no).

+Number of Voicemail Messages: The number of voicemail messages.

+Total Day Minutes: The total number of minutes the customer used during the day.

+Total Day Calls: The total number of calls the customer made during the day.

+Total Day Charge: The total charge for the daytime usage.

+Total Eve Minutes: The total number of minutes the customer used during the evening.

+Total Eve Calls: The total number of calls the customer made during the evening.

+Total Eve Charge: The total charge for the evening usage.

+Total Night Minutes: The total number of minutes the customer used during the night.

+Total Night Calls: The total number of calls the customer made during the night.

+Total Night Charge: The total charge for the nighttime usage.

+Total Intl Minutes: The total number of international minutes used.

+Total Intl Calls: The total number of international calls made.

+Total Intl Charge: The total charge for international usage.

+Customer Service Calls: The number of customer service calls made by the customer.

+Churn: Whether the customer churned or not (True/False or 1/0).

 **Distribution of Customer Churn**

 ![Pic1](https://github.com/BedanNjoroge/SyriaTel_Customer_Churn/assets/118848352/920531c9-aa29-465f-9639-82e8165bccf6)